richardclose/memidx/README.md

 ## Purpose

-`MemberIndexer` provides a typesafe means for reading members of a class or tuple by ordinal index, and converting them to a common type.
+`MemberIndexer` lets you treat the members of class as elements of an array, so that you can render a list of objects as a grid with one object per row.
+It provides a typesafe means for reading members of a class or tuple by ordinal index, and converting them to a common type.
-The user of `MemberIndexer` controls how types are converting by providing a suitable implementation of `ConversionsTo`.
+The user of `MemberIndexer` controls how types are converted by providing a suitable implementation of `ConversionsTo`.
 Public methods resembling property getters, i.e. those with no arguments and a return type other than `Unit`, and which are not compiler-generated members